Generic selectors

 *Recommended as the minimum for most Professional Server users.

-Note that loading and analyzing devices utilizes the majority of the CPU and Memory capacity.
+Note: loading and analyzing devices utilizes the majority of the CPU and Memory capacity.
 The higher the server capacity and the faster the CPU, the faster devices will load and be analyzed.

 Network ports used by NP-View server